Azbury/osrs-bot/README.md

-This is a Old School Runescape bot used to farm cows and run agility courses.
+This is a Old School Runescape bot that can perform various tasks throughout Gielinor.

 # Cow Farming